 Take Skyline Drive at Compton Gap to reach Compton Peak.
 The trailhead starts across the road from the parking area at milepost 10.3.
 This is an easy roundtrip hike of about 2.4 miles with very little elevation change.

 Molly’s Knob Trail is 1.6 miles but the path is narrow, steep, and difficult.
-The summit of Molly’s Knob reaches 3,270 feet and is the highest peak in Hungry Mother State Park.
+The summit of Molly’s Knob reaches 3,270 feet and is the highest peak in Hungry Mother State Park, located in Smyth County.

 Humpback Rocks

-For a short hike to reach an impeccable sunrise spot, head to Humpback Rocks.
-You can reach the entrance to Mountain Farm Trail, the path that leads to Humpback Rocks, from milepost 5.8 on the Blue Ridge Parkway.
+For a short hike to reach an impeccable sunrise spot, head to Humpback Rocks, near Waynesboro.
+Follow Mountain Farm Trail from milepost 5.8 on the Blue Ridge Parkway to find the view.
 This trail extends only a quarter mile through the mountains, making it another great option for beginners.

 Buffalo Mountain